Rob Ninkovich: 2016

 Ninkovich tore his triceps in training camp and was expected to miss a few weeks.
 On September 2, 2016, Ninkovich was suspended for four games after testing positive for a banned substance.

 On September 5, 2016, the Patriots signed Ninkovich to a one-year contract extension through the 2017 season.
+In the 2016 season, Ninkovich appeared in 12 games.
+He finished with four sacks, 32 total tackles, two passes defended, and one forced fumble.

 On February 5, 2017, Ninkovich was part of the Patriots team that won Super Bowl LI.
 In the game, he had two assisted tackles as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 In a postgame interview with WBZ Sports, Ninkovich claimed the Patriots "broke down" in the locker room at halftime, resolving afterwards to play "one heck of a 30-minute half."
-The Patriots trailed 28–3 in the third quarter, but rallied all the way back to win the game 34-28 against the Atlanta Falcons.
+The Patriots trailed 28–3 in the third quarter, but rallied all the way back to win the game 34–28 against the Atlanta Falcons.
 The game was the first to go to overtime, and the Patriots made the largest comeback in Super Bowl history.

 Retirement

 On July 30, 2017, Ninkovich announced his retirement from the NFL after eleven seasons, including eight with the Patriots.

-In July 2019 ESPN announced Ninkovich would be joining the network as an NFL analyst.
+In July 2019, ESPN announced that Ninkovich would be joining the network as an NFL analyst.
+In June 2023, it was reported that Ninkovich's contract would be not renewed.